MSc Computer Science (Conversion)Find a programme

 Over the summer you will implement and evaluate your project and you will submit a dissertation describing your work in September.

-An upper second-class honours degree (or international equivalent) in any subject other than computer science, or other programmes with programming experience.
-Competence in mathematics must be demonstrated, with at least a good grade in GCSE Mathematics or preferably A-level Mathematics or equivalent university-level experience.
+An upper second-class honours degree (or international equivalent) in any subject other than computer science or a computer science related subject.
+Competence in mathematics must be demonstrated, with at least a B grade in GCSE Mathematics or equivalent university-level experience.